Why detect forward muons at a muon collider: Simulation setup and common backgrounds

 The $\mu\mu\gamma$ background---and, to some extent, the comparison with the showered prediction---is quite sensitive even to a moderate lower cut on the transverse momentum of individual muons, $p_{\perp}^{\mu}$.
 This is because the photon is radiated from one of the muons, which receives a significant transverse kick, while the other muon remains very forward and with a transverse momentum typically below $\mathcal{O}(10)$~GeV.
 The emission of multiple photons mitigates the unbalance in the transverse momentum of the muons.
 Therefore, for a better modelling of the $p_{\perp}^{\mu}$ distribution we also include in our background a simulation of the two-photons $\mu \mu\gamma\gamma$ production.
 It will turn out that this process plays a negligible role in all our analyses, after the full selection cuts are applied.

 Other backgrounds are $\mu^+ \mu^- \nu \bar{\nu}$ and $\mu^+ \mu^- f\bar{f}$, where $f$ denotes any quark or charged lepton.
 We treat these two processes separately because only the latter can be partially vetoed when appropriate---see later---by exploiting the main detector.
 The $\mu\mu f\bar{f}$ process includes the production of a virtual photon decaying to $f\bar{f}$.
 We eliminate the corresponding singularity by applying a $10$~GeV cut on the invariant mass of the $f\bar{f}$ pair.
-The region below the cut corresponds to the splitting of a real photon to $f\bar{f}$ and we consider that it should be realistically enough accounted for by the $\mu\mu \gamma$ simulation.
+The region below the cut corresponds to the splitting of a real photon to $f\bar{f}$ and we consider that it should be accounted for in a sufficiently realistic way by the $\mu\mu \gamma$ simulation.

 We also include the $\mu^+\mu^- W^+ W^-$ background, which we simulate including the $W$ boson decays to fermion pairs using~\texttt{MadSpin}~\cite{Artoisenet:2012st}, unlike in Ref.~\cite{Ruhdorfer:2023uea} where the $W$ bosons were not decayed.